MrRacoon/haskind/README.md

 * Definerer: Defines expectations, writing tests, and verifying that the functionality provided aligns with haskell/ghci.

-* Implementerers: Creates functions to fulfill expectations set forth by the definerers.
+* Implementerer: Creates functions to fulfill expectations set forth by the definerers.

-* Innovatorers: Audit existing implementations, and make them beterer in one way or anotherer.
+* Innovatorer: Audit existing implementations, and make them beterer in one way or anotherer.

 ## Alternatives